0x00pf/programming4wannabes/part-03.md

 # Conclusions
 In this part we have had our first encounter with pointers at the lowest level and we have learn how to use them together with a system call.
 Using these two simple concepts we manage to create a shell code.
 This shell code is not usable in the wild, but you will learn how to update it for practical purposes later in this course.
-If you cannot wait, check the @unh0lys0da   article here https://0x00sec.org/t/linux-shellcoding-part-1-0/289 or the read classical ""Smashing the Stack for Fun and Profit"" from Aleph one!
+If you cannot wait, check the @unh0lys0da   article here https://0x00sec.org/t/linux-shellcoding-part-1-0/289 or the read classical "Smashing the Stack for Fun and Profit" from Aleph one!

 * PREVIOUS: [Programming for Wannabes.
 Part II and a half.
 Systemcalls (ARM and MIPS)](part-02.5.md)
 * NEXT: [Programming for Wannabes.
 Part IV.
 The Stack](part-04.md)